Diet for Healthy Skin

 What about dairy and chocolate?

-The same goes for high sugar foods and high GI foods.
+The same goes for high sugar foods and high glycemic index (GI) foods.
 Reducing processed and high sugar foods and eating more wholefoods and mostly low GI can not only help your skin, but many aspects of your health.

-What are some non-dietary strategies I can try?
+What are some non-dietary strategies to support skin health?

 1. Reduce stressors which cause inflammation including poor sleep, smoking, excessive exercise and sun exposure.
-Wear sunblock containing both UV-A (protects the skin from aging) and UV-B (protects the skin from burning) protection if you plan to spend time in the sun.
+Wear broad spectrum SPF sunblock containing both UV-A (protects the skin from aging) and UV-B (protects the skin from burning) protection if you plan to spend time in the sun.

-2. Have a good skin care routine that works for you.
+2. Have a good skin care routine that works for your skin type or skin concern.

-If you are really worried about your skin or have questions about a skin care routine that works for you, please talk to your GP and/or a Dermatologist.
+If you are concerned about your skin or have questions about a skin care routine that works for you, please talk to your GP and/or a Dermatologist.
 Please don’t use Dr Google.